 The Group faced operational risk through a fragmented subcontractor network, a smaller internal team, rapid organizational growth, and initial operational procedures that were yet to be established and fine-tuned.
-As Atlantic Sapphire continues to mature as a company, critical in-house systems have been established related to design, construction, and automation.
+As Atlantic Sapphire continues to mature as a company, critical inhouse systems have been established related to design, construction, and automation.

-The Group also faced systemic risk through subpar equipment that resulted in frequent alarms (among other things), unfinished design at construction commencement, and production while constructing in the same systems.
+The Group also faced systemic risk through subpar The Group has obtained capital primarily from equity raises equipment that resulted in frequent alarms (among other and interest-bearing borrowings.
+The Group's interestthings), unfinished design at construction commencement, and production while constructing in the same systems.
 After many challenges and a long period of commissioning work, the Group is now experiencing stable US Phase 1 conditions.

-The Group further faced diversification risk towards potential biomass incidents and has diligently worked in splitting its fish systems.
+The Group further faced diversification risk towards potential biomass incidents and has diligently worked in splitting its fish systems to reduce systemic risk.
 For example, US Phase 1 originally commissioned six ongrowing systems with six tanks each.
 Today, each US Phase 1 ongrowing system has been split in two to provide twelve ongrowing systems with three tanks each.
 More recently in 2022, we identified areas of sedimentation and anoxic areas in our biofilter systems.
 Therefore, we executed an action plan to reset and upgrade all biofilter systems, among other organization-wide protocol improvements and changes.